OUR COMMITMENT TO HEALTHY ENVIRONMENTS NOW AND FOR THE FUTURE

 We carefully plan, design and build operations to mitigate our environmental impacts, and work with host communities and governments to ensure that our operations meet acceptable standards of practice and adhere to regulations.
 By investing in technologies and implementing leading environmental practices, where feasible, we seek to safely manage tailings and waste, restore disturbed land, reduce our water and energy consumption and protect the ecosystems surrounding our sites.

-Operating mines included in the target are Lamaque, Kışladağ, Efemçukuru, Olympias and Stratoni.
-Eldorado does not expect uniform GHG emission reductions from each operating mine.
-Progress toward the target will be measured on a discrete basis by quantifying GHG emission mitigations and reductions relative to a “business-as-usual” scenario.
+Operating mines included in the target are the Lamaque Complex, Kışladağ, Efemçukuru, Olympias and Stratoni.
+Across our operations, we do not expect uniform GHG emission mitigations from each operating mine.
+Progress toward the target will be measured on a discrete project-by-project basis by quantifying GHG emission mitigations relative to a “business-as-usual” scenario.
 As new mines come into operation, our GHG emissions may increase.
-While operations other than those listed above are not currently included in our target, Eldorado will seek to integrate carbon considerations into the design and construction of new projects, such as through implementation of energy efficient systems, technologies and processes and procurement of energy from low-carbon and renewable sources, in alignment with our Climate Change Strategy.
+While operations other than those listed above are not currently included in our target, we will incorporate GHG emission reduction strategies into the planning, design, and construction of new projects, such as through implementation of energy efficient systems, technologies and processes and procurement of energy from low-carbon and renewable sources, in alignment with our Climate Change Strategy.

 Interactions with Water